5170 Systems Analyst

 Education: A Bachelor’s degree or the equivalent is required; a Bachelor’s degree in a computer-related field is preferred.

 Skills: The ability to manage multiple concurrent projects, reason analytically and work with people possessing differing levels of technical knowledge is required.
-The ability to solve complex procedural and/or software problems by using logic, creativity, technical, and interpersonal skills is required.
-Must be able to maintain confidentiality in regard to information processed, stored, or accessed by the systems.
+The ability to solve complex procedural and/or software problems by using logic, creativity, technology, and interpersonal skills is required.
+The ability to maintain confidentiality in regard to information processed, stored, or accessed by the systems is required.
 Effective verbal and written communications skills and proficiency in writing technical specifications are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Other: The twenty-four hour scope of University operations requires this position to be available evenings, nights, and weekends support implementations or upgrades and to respond to calls regarding questions or problems with the University’s computing systems.